durability-labs/archivist-docs/learn/run.md

 After node is up and running, and your address has founds, you should be able to [sell the storage](/learn/using#create-storage-availability) using [API](/developers/api).

-We also can use [Codex Marketplace UI](https://marketplace.codex.storage) to sell the storage.
+You also can use [Codex Marketplace UI](https://marketplace.codex.storage) to sell the storage.

 #### Codex bootstrap node